Air Fryer Chicken Meatballs

 There are so many delicious ways to use these air fryer chicken meatballs!

-Pasta: these can easily be incorporated into any pasta dish, like a spicy penne arrabbiata, or a savory roasted tomato goat cheese pasta.
+Pasta: these can easily be incorporated into any pasta dish, like a spicy penne arrabbiata or a savory roasted tomato goat cheese pasta.

-Salads: you could easily toss these air fryer chicken meatballs in a delicious green goddess salad, or replace the grilled chicken with these air fryer chicken meatballs in my grilled chicken caesar salad
+Salads: you could easily toss these air fryer chicken meatballs in a delicious green goddess salad or replace the grilled chicken with these air fryer chicken meatballs in my grilled chicken caesar salad

 Air Fryer Chicken Meatballs sprinkled with parmesan cheese.

-It mimics the outcome of a deep fat fryer but without the use of oil.
-Hot hair is moved around via a fan that quickly and crisply cooks up the food.
+It mimics the outcome of a deep-fat fryer but without oil.
+Hot hair is moved around via a fan that quickly and crisply cooks the food.
+The two most common air fryers you’ll see are basket-style (that is what I have) or convection/toaster oven-style.
+There are pluses to both, but I prefer my basket style.

 A fork picking up a Air Fryer Chicken Meatball.